 I started to actively use Twitter in 2020, listening, engaging, and learning from people I respected and wanted to attract.
 In less than a year I went from 500 followers to nearly 15k and made life-changing connections.
-It was on this very platform that I met my current teammates at Bloom Venture Partners (and many of our investors came through Twitter as well).
+It was on this very platform that I met my business partner and teammates at Bloom Venture Partners (and many of our investors came through Twitter as well).
 I’ve also connected with notable top-tier executives, investors, and influencers across various industries.

 Needless to say, Twitter is an incredibly valuable tool.
 I wanted to share what I’ve learned in my time on the platform and how you can use Twitter to advance your career.